-The arbitrary (freely definable) function offers the user further scope.
-Up to 100 sequence points are available for use for current I and voltage U, all of which have the same parameters but which can be differently configured so that a complex function process can be built up.
-The 100 sequence points or a part of them can run one after another in a sequence point block, and this block can then be repeated many times or endlessly.
-A sequence point or sequence point block acts only on current or voltage, thus a mix of assignment to current I or voltage U is not possible.
+The arbitrary, i. e. freely definable function offers the user a wider scope.
+There are 99 freely configurable sequence points available.
+While all have the same set of parameters, they can be configured differently so that a complex function process can be created.
+The 99 sequence points or a part of them can run one after another in a sequence point block and this block can then be repeated up to 999 times or infinitely.
+A sequence point or sequence point block is always assigned to either current or voltage, thus a mix of assignment to current or voltage isn't possible.

 The arbitrary curve overlays a linear progression (DC) with a sine curve (AC), whose amplitude and frequency are shaped between start and end values.
 If the start frequency (fs) = end frequency (fe) = 0 Hz, the AC values have no impact and only the DC part is effective.
-Each sequence is allocated a sequence time in which the AC/ DC curve from start to finish will be generated.
+Each sequence point is allocated a time in which the AC/DC curve from start to finish will be generated.